VidyavathiR/CareerGlide/README.md

   - Highlight your skills through an interactive skills matrix.

 - **Contact Form:**
-  - Easily connect with the platform administrators.
+  - Easily connect with the administrators.

 - **Database Integration:**
   - MySQL for efficient data management.